harshb2204/Spring-Boot-Tutorial/10_Transactional/README.md

 **Concurrency High**  ↑
 **Concurrency Low**   ↓
+- default isolation level depends upon the db we are using
+- read_commited is the default in most relational db.
 ## Dirty Read Problem

 Default isolation level depends upon the DB we are using.
 Like most relational databases use `READ_COMMITTED` as the default isolation, but it again depends upon the DB.